Quantized-Tinyllava: a new multimodal foundation model enables efficient split learning: Train/Test Experiments

 \subsubsection{Training recipes}

-We adopted the base recipe presented by TinyLLaVA \cite{zhou2024tinyllavaframeworksmallscalelarge}.
-During pretraining, only the connector and quantizer's parameters are tuned and we set the learning rate at $5e^{-4}$ and batch size at 32.
-During fine-tuning, the language model, connector and quantizer are tuned, and we set learning rate at $2e^{-5}$ and batch size at 8.
+We adopt the base recipe presented by TinyLLaVA \cite{zhou2024tinyllavaframeworksmallscalelarge}.
+During pretraining, only the connector and compressor's parameters (if have any) are tuned and we set the learning rate at $5e^{-4}$ and batch size at 32.
+During fine-tuning, the language model, connector and compressor are tuned, and we set learning rate at $2e^{-5}$ and batch size at 8.
+Pretraining stage converged in 8721 steps with 1 epochs, while finetuning stage converged in 41581 steps with 1 epochs.

-\subsubsection{Baseline Methods}
+\subsubsection{Baseline methods}